03 9760 2777

-The main aim of the Orbera® balloon is to help people with a BMI between 27 and 35.
+The main aim of the Orbera® balloon is to help people with a BMI over 30.
 To check your BMI, go to our BMI Calculator Page.

 There is good evidence that people with this sort of weight problem can, after losing the excess weight, retrain themselves and change their lifestyles to enable the weight loss to be maintained.

 The Orbera® intragastric balloon can help patients to shed 10 to 20 kg of weight relatively quickly.
 It may be used in patients with BMI over 35 as a short term measure when rapid weight loss is critical.
 An example may be someone requiring urgent hip or knee surgery where the orthopaedic surgeon requires weight loss in the order of 10 to 20 kg before going ahead with the procedure.

 The Orbera® intragastric balloon may also be used in patients who are very severely overweight and in need of loss of 20 to 40 kg of weight to make more invasive procedures such as LAP-BAND® to be performed more safely.

 In the strongest possible terms we recommend that the balloon be removed after six months.
 Eventually, the balloon, which is made of silicone, degrades and may burst.
 Should this happen it can block the intestines and this is obviously a very severe problem which may require urgent major surgery.
 In fact, we will not perform insertion of an Orbera® intragastric balloon without your written agreement that you will have it removed in six months time.